siyuanzhu14/STEP-hw2/README.md

 Problem 1

 Codes file is matmul.py.
-Since I was not sure how to make the function more cache-friendly, I tried four different versions of matrix multiplication.
+Since I was not sure which is the mest method to make the function more cache-friendly, I tried four different versions of matrix multiplication.

 The resulting "time vs sizeN" plot is "result.png"